Jake Bilardi

 Jake Bilardi (1 December 1996 – 11 March 2015), also known as Abu Abdullah al-Australi, dubbed by the media as Jihad Jake, was an eighteen-year-old Australian suicide bomber.
 Bilardi's background has been described as radically different from other Western recruits and symbolises youth issues more than ideological ones.

 Life, radicalisation and death

 Born in Craigieburn, Victoria, Bilardi was a shy, lonely boy and student who was reportedly bullied by peers.
+He was the youngest of six, his parents were divorced, and he reportedly had many violent outbursts as a child.

 Bilardi kept a blog describing his disdain for United States forces committing crimes against Muslims in the Middle East.
-He became radical after his mother died of cancer.
+He embraced Islam and became radical after his mother died of cancer.
 By 2014, he expressed sympathy for Osama bin Laden on Facebook.
 Concerned that the Australian government was monitoring him, Bilardi turned to building explosives in the event he would not be able to leave the country.

-A recruiter for Jabhat al-Nusra made contact with him in August 2014 and he left for Iraq.
+In August 2014, Mirsad Kandic, a recruiter for the Islamic State of Iraq and the Levant, instructed him how to travel from Australia to Turkey and thence to ISIL territory.
+Bilardi flew to Istanbul, arriving on 26 August.
+He had never traveled internationally before.
+Kandic arranged to have him picked up at the airport and smuggled into Syria.
+From there he went to Ramadi, Iraq.

+In December 2014, he spoke to reporter Secunder Kermani and said he had told IS he wanted to be a suicide car bomber and was fast-tracked through his training.
+He told Kermani, "I came here chasing death, I might as well kill as many kuffar as I can" and, "You can stand on a street and scream about wanting change and wait maybe 100 years for things to happen or you can grab a gun and fight and change things quickly."
+He said his family "hated Islam" and that he believed all non-Muslims deeply hated Islam.
+According to a friend, Bilardi was concerned his family would "spend eternity in hell" for being non-believers.